TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 #### Accumulator Voltage EV.7.4  [1]

    - The BMS shall measure the cell voltage of each cell When single cells are directly connected in parallel, only one voltage measurement is needed EV.7.4.1 [1]

    - Cell Voltage levels shall stay inside the allowed minimum and maximum cell voltage levels stated in the cell data sheet.
 Measurement accuracy shall be considered.
 EV.7.4.2 [1]

    - All voltage sense wires to the BMS shall meet one of EV.7.4.3:  [1]

       - Have Overcurrent Protection EV.7.4.4 below  [1]

       - Meet requirements for no Overcurrent Protection listed in EV.7.4.5 below  [1]

    - When used, Overcurrent Protection for the BMS voltage sense wires shall meet the two EV.7.4.4:  [1]

       - The Overcurrent Protection shall occur in the conductor, wire or PCB trace which is directly connected to the cell tab.
 [1]

       - The voltage rating of the Overcurrent Protection shall be equal to or higher than the maximum segment voltage  [1]

    - Overcurrent Protection is not required on a voltage sense wire if all three conditions are met EV.7.4.5:  [1]

       - BMS is a distributed BMS system (one cell measurement per board) [1]

       - Sense wire length is less than 25 mm  [1]

       - BMS board has Overcurrent Protection [1]

 #### Accumulator Temperature EV.7.5 [1]

    - The BMS shall measure the temperatures of critical points of the Accumulator EV.7.5.1 [1]

    - Temperatures (considering measurement accuracy) shall stay below the lower of the two EV.7.5.2:  [1]

       - The maximum cell temperature limit stated in the cell data sheet  [1]

       - 60°C [1]

    - For lithium based cells, EV.7.5.5:  [1]

       - The temperature of a minimum of 20% of the cells shall be monitored by the BMS  [1]

       - The monitored cells shall be equally distributed inside the Accumulator Container(s) The temperature of each cell should be monitored [1]

-### Charging Shutdown Circuit EV.8.3
+### Charging Shutdown Circuit EV.8.3 [1]

-- The BMS and IMD parts of the Charging Shutdown Circuit must, EV.8.3.2:
+   - The BMS and IMD parts of the Charging Shutdown Circuit must, EV.8.3.2: [1]

-  - Be designed as Normally Open contacts
+     - Be designed as Normally Open contacts [1]

-  - Have completely independent circuits to Open the Charging Shutdown Circuit
+     - Have completely independent circuits to Open the Charging Shutdown Circuit [1]

      - Design of the respective circuits must make sure that a failure cannot result in electrical power being fed back into the Charging Shutdown Circuit.
+[1]

-### Charging Shutdown Circuit Operation EV.8.4
+### Charging Shutdown Circuit Operation EV.8.4 [1]

--When Charging, the BMS and IMD must, EV.8.4.1:
+   - When Charging, the BMS and IMD must, EV.8.4.1: [1]

-   - Monitor the Accumulator
+      - Monitor the Accumulator [1]

-   - Open the Charging Shutdown Circuit if a fault is detected
+      - Open the Charging Shutdown Circuit if a fault is detected [1]

 ### Other

    - The Battery Management System shall prevent the maximum current drawn from accumulator T.9.2.2 [1]

-- The Tractive System Status Indicator must show when the GLV System is energized, EV.5.11.5:
+   - The Tractive System Status Indicator must show when the GLV System is energized, EV.5.11.5: [1]

       - Condition: No Faults.
 Green Light, Always ON.
 Red Light, OFF.
+[1]

       - Condition: Fault in one or the two-BMS EV.7.3.5 or IMD EV.7.6.5.
 Green Light, OFF.
 Red Light, Flash 2 Hz to 5 Hz, 50% duty cycle.
+[1]

 ## Overview of Proposed Solution

 Describe the solution and how it will fulfill the specifications and constraints of this subsystem.